 The aims of the module assessments are to provide a measure of the development and attainment of course outcomes, including the attainment of high-level intellectual skills such as critical analysis and evaluation.

 Accordingly, the nature of the assessment varies across the three levels of the course.
-The assessments at Levels One and Two focus on the acquisition and understanding of knowledge and skills.
-In contrast, the Level Three assessments place far greater emphasis on the ability to apply, analyse and evaluate knowledge.
+The assessments at Levels One and Two aim to focus on the acquisition and understanding of knowledge and skills.
+In contrast, the Level Three assessments place far greater emphasis on the ability to apply, analyse, and evaluate knowledge.

 What We Look For In Your Application